-The Christian & Missionary Alliance (C&MA) is part of a Christ-centered global movement more than 6 million strong.
+AHCC is part of the Christian & Missionary Alliance (C&MA) denomination.
+The C&MA is part of a Christ-centered global movement more than 6 million strong.
 Our Acts 1:8 family—inspired by Jesus’ love and empowered by His Spirit—is passionate to bring the good news about Him to our neighborhoods and world.
+Check out the video below to learn more about the C&MA!

 In 1937, two students from Simpson Bible Institute, now Simpson Bible College, were driving through the Arbor Heights neighborhood looking to start a Sunday school program.
 While driving through, they wound up getting a flat tire.
 In the midst of fixing the flat tire, they encountered some local boys who gave them a rough time.
 The students asked the boys if they had a Sunday school program in the neighborhood which the boys responded, “no”.
 The students decided Arbor Heights would be a great place to start a church and Arbor Heights Community Church was born.

 In the early years, the church community met in a local Community Center.
 They set up classes in homes, cars and buses for the community to grow and learn.
-The church was primarily focused on a younger audience and had nearly 400 children attending the Sunday gatherings.
+The church was primarily focused on a younger audience and had nearly 400 children attending the Sunday gatherings!

 When Alliance founder A. B. Simpson left a lucrative pastorate in New York City, he had a call from God to reach the lost masses both in New York and around the world.